briangmilnes/rusticate/README.md

 Rusticating Python as a method for code review and fix of Rust files in LLMs by using abstract syntax trees in Rust code instead of Python and regexps.

-Python will be sent back to the family estate for not working well.
+Python will be sent back to the family estate for not working well!

 ---